kubernetes/community/keps/sig-api-machinery/customresources-pruning-and-defaulting.md

 ## Alternatives Considered

-* we have explored pruning option 4 in the [GDoc which preceeded this KEP](https://docs.google.com/document/d/1rBn6SZM7NsWxzBN41J2kO2Odf07PeGPygatM_1RwofY/edit#heading=h.4qdisqud6z3t), but decided against it as it put a lot of burden on the CRD author.
+* we have explored pruning option 4 in the [GDoc which preceded this KEP](https://docs.google.com/document/d/1rBn6SZM7NsWxzBN41J2kO2Odf07PeGPygatM_1RwofY/edit#heading=h.4qdisqud6z3t), but decided against it as it put a lot of burden on the CRD author.
 The approach shown in this KEP leads to the same final outcome, but derives the skeleton automatically.